dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/polynomials/11-factor-advanced-2.md

 {{% /box %}}

-However not all biquartics can be factorised this way.
+However not all biquadratics can be factorised this way.
 Have a look at this example:

 {{% box %}}
 {{% note example %}}